 Backup photos to Google Drive, OneDrive, Dropbox and CBackup Cloud easily.

 Step 2.
 Add your Google Drive accounts, even different clouds.
-Click the My Storage > Add Cloud, then choose Google Drive and click Add, then follow the guide to grant authority to CBackup.
+Click Storage > choose Google Drive and click Authorize Now, then follow the guide to grant authority to CBackup.

 ✎Note: CBackup is based on the standard OAuth system and will never save your login information, so there is no need to worry about information leakage.
 Also, you can cancel access from your cloud drive account at any time.

 Step 3.
-Modify the Display name and Storage path for Google Drive, then tick the Note option, and click OK to confirm.
+Modify the Cloud name and Storage path for Google Drive, then tick the Note option, and click OK to confirm.

-Repeat the step 2 and step 3 to add other Google Drive accounts, or other clouds, like OneDrive, Dropbox, etc.
+Repeat steps 2 and 3 to add other Google Drive accounts, or other clouds, like OneDrive, Dropbox, etc.

-1. Click the My Storage tab, and click the plus icon (+), then choose the New Combined Cloud.
+1. Click the Storage tab, and choose + Add Combined Cloud.

 2. Rename the combined cloud name and tick all the clouds you added above, and press Next.

-3. Determine the order of these clouds and click OK to increase Google Drive cloud storage space for free.
+3. Determine the order of these clouds and click Combine to increase Google Drive cloud storage space for free.

 ✎Note: CBackup provides you other powerful features as follows: